greatvovan/ios-backup-browser/README.md

-# ios-backup-browser
-iOS backup browser and exporter
+# iOS backup browser and exporter

 This module allows you to esilly access non-encrypted iOS backups from your Python scripts or export the backup to your computer for easy browsing of its content.
 The module has command-line interface for basic use cases and API for more advanced use cases.
 The module is pure Python and has no dependencies.